moorl/MoorlDocs/docs-source/plugin/MoorlFormsCustomProducts/index.en.md

 ![](images/fbcp-16.jpg)

 Transfer the placeholders marked in red into all your e-mail and document templates, so that the configuration is still visible to the customer.

 ![](images/fbcp-17.jpg)

-Since the custom fields for order items are not visible in the admin, here is a screenshot from the the database to show that the field has been saved correctly.
+Since the custom fields for order items are not visible in the admin, here is a screenshot from the database to show that the field has been saved correctly.